-Released on elpee, cassette and compact disc in 1987 in the UK (China, WOL/ZWOL 4), the US (Chrysalis, OV/OVT/VK 41570), Canada (Chrysalis, CHS/CHSC 41570), Germany (Charyslis, 208 614) and Japan (China, RP28-5510); reached #134 on the US charts.
-Also released on compact disc and cassette in 1988 in Germany (China, 835807).
+Released on elpee, cassette and compact disc on September 28, 1987 in the UK (China, WOL/ZWOL 4), the US (Chrysalis, OV/OVT/VK 41570), Canada (Chrysalis, CHS/CHSC 41570), Germany (Chrysalis, 208 614) and Japan (China, RP28-5510).
+Reached #134 on the US charts.

 - Re-issued on compact disc and cassette in 1988 in Germany (China, 835 807).